-(3) Applicability of Rules.
+(2) Applicability of Rules.

-- (a) These rules apply on and after the effective date and govern all MCOs and insurers contracting with an MCO. - (b) The director may waive procedural rules as justice requires, unless otherwise obligated by statute.
+- (a) These rules apply on and after the effective date and govern all MCOs and insurers contracting with an MCO. - (b) The director may waive procedural rules as justice requires, unless otherwise obligated by statute. - (c) Any orders issued by the division in carrying out the director's authority to enforce Oregon Revised Statute (ORS) chapter 656 and Oregon Administrative Rule (OAR) chapter 436, are considered orders of the director of the Department of Consumer and Business Services.

-(4) Timeliness of Documents.
+(3) Timeliness of Documents.